Where is the camp?

 What are the living arrangements?

 Most female staff live with the campers in the cabins.
-The cabins are spacious and modern.
-All cabins are equipped with electricity, smoke detectors, fire extinguishers, and full bathroom facilities.
-Each bed has 4 drawers built into the base for clothing; there is also ample space for hanging clothes within the bunk.
+The cabins are spacious and modern, and are equipped with electricity, smoke detectors, fire extinguishers, and full bathroom facilities.
+In most cases, counselors sleep on the top of a bunk bed.
+Each counselor has a dresser with 4 drawers and there is ample space for hanging clothes within the bunk.

 How is the food?